xnell90/Music-Genre-Classifier/data/README.md

 The dataset will come from multiple sources including:

-1. My Personal Music Collection (Completed)
+1. My Personal Music Collection
-2. Audio Set (In Progress)
+2. Audio Set (Work In Progress)
-3. Free Music Archive (Completed except README)
+3. Free Music Archive

-For the python code that was used to extract the data, see all folders that end with '_scripts'.
+To learn more about how the data was extracted from these sources, feel free to browse into the '_scripts' folders and read the README.md file.